 The historic Crowsnest Pass Area is made up of five small towns – Hillcrest, Bellevue, Frank, Blairmore and Coleman.
-The area is easily accessible via Highway 3 from Calgary and Lethbridge, and also from nearby Sparwood and Fernie, the closest towns in British Columbia, 41 and 70 kilometres respectively to the west.
+The area is easily accessible via Highway 3 from Calgary and Lethbridge, and also from nearby Sparwood and Fernie, the closest towns in British Columbia, 41 and 70 km respectively to the west.

 There are a surprising variety of things to do in the Crowsnest Pass area – whether you visit for a day or plan a night or two in the area.
 These 9 things to do will whet your appetite for more another visit, perhaps in a different season.

 If you stay on Highway 3 and never venture into the small towns or onto the backroads you’ll miss the best of the what the Crowsnest Pass area offers – outstanding natural beauty, the pretty Crowsnest River, recreational diversions galore and a whole lot of history – much of it tragic.